Aryan-Jhaveri/mcp-brockevents/README.md

 - "What events are happening between March 15 and March 20?"
 - "Show me evening events on Friday"
 - "What's happening next week at Brock?"

+### Advanced Use Cases

+Students can quickly chat and find events based on their interests:

+- Users can upload their resume to find and filter professional networking events, and have Claude create elevator pitches about them.
+Perfect for preparing a game plan for networking events!
+- Claude can filter events and create .ics files of selected events for users to add to their iCal or sync across their other calendars.
+[Learn how to import .ics files to Google Calendar](https://support.google.com/calendar/answer/37118?hl=en&co=GENIE.Platform%3DDesktop)

 ## Troubleshooting